DanielChang98/nextjs-blog/posts/previous-project.md

 ---

 # | University Projects
-In univeresity, we started having projects in Year 2, ranging from:
+In university, we started having projects in Year 2, ranging from:
 - Mobile Applications
 - System Analysis
 - Web Development